 The courts are ONLY open to members and MUST be pre-booked.
-Squash membership is available so if you know non-members that want to play then please point them in the direction of our membership forms.
+Squash membership is available, so if you know non-members that want to play then please point them in the direction of our membership forms.

 Squash England has allowed the following activities ONLY;